Denver March Powwow

 The Denver March Powwow features more than 1,600 dancers from close to 100 tribes from 38 states and three Canadian provinces.

-The three-day event in the Denver Coliseum is packed with singing, dancing, storytelling, food, art and more, ensuring a wonderful experience for everyone.
+The three-day event takes place March 25-27, 2016, in the Denver Coliseum and is packed with singing, dancing, storytelling, food and art.

 Dancing is perhaps the central activity during a powwow.
 Indian dancing is a highly individualized activity, pursued in a group, with each dancer moving independently to the beat of the drum.
 Dance styles are derived from traditional dances of various tribes, but are not specific to any tribe — and creativity is allowed!
 Dance regalia is elaborate and colorful, varying on the style of dance.
 Traditional dancing was originally a form of storytelling, where warriors acted out deeds committed during a battle or a hunt.
 Male dancers wear headdresses, referred to as a roach, on their head.
 The roaches are made with porcupine and deer hair woven together with eagle feathers worn on top.
 Bone breastplates, eagle feather bustles, beaded armbands, chokers made of animal bones and anklets of angora fur with large bells are some of the finishing touches.

 Each session of the Denver March Powwow begins with the colorful and stirring Grand Entry.
-It kicks off with the Heart Beat drum group singing the Committee's song, "A Living Hoop."
-Following them is an Eagle Staff, the American flags, Indian Nation flags, and any other flags that are being displayed (e.g., the POW-MIA flag, a state flag, the Powwow's own flag, etc.).
+It kicks off with the Heart Beat drum group singing the committee's song, "A Living Hoop."
+Following them is an eagle staff and American, Indian nation and other flags.
 Once everyone is in the dance arena and with the spectators still standing, the flags are raised to the accompaniment of a flag song.
-This is followed by a veterans' honoring song - the Victory Dance.
+This is followed by a veterans' honoring song — the Victory Dance.
 There are two Grand Entries on Friday and Saturday and one on Sunday.

 The Jingle Dress Dance is another popular competition, although actual ceremonial jingle dances are not performed in public.
 In this woman's dance, the dress is covered with dozens of silver bell-like "jingles" that make a distinctive and pleasing sound, especially when the dance floor is covered with women wearing this melodic dress.